 Arsenal of Democracy

 As the situation in Europe rapidly deteriorated in the late 1930s, the Depression and isolationism held a firm grip on the economy and psyche of the United States.
 Meanwhile, President Roosevelt saw the need to hedge the nation's bet by calling for increased defense appropriations in 1938.
-Subsequent American defense increases as well as large British and French orders for military equipment also helped to break the economic slumber of the Depression.
+Subsequent American defense increases as well as large British and French orders for military equipment helped to break the economic slumber of the Depression.
 By early 1941, driven by the dire situation in Europe, American factories were humming and great numbers of the

 unemployed were back at work.
 The passage of the Lend-Lease Act gave the president broad discretion to transfer military, agricultural